For Better or For Worse: History and background

 Johnston's work on the comic strip earned her a Reuben Award in 1985 and made her a nominated finalist for a Pulitzer Prize in editorial cartooning in 1994.
 The strip led the Friends of Lulu to add Johnston to the Women Cartoonists Hall of Fame in 2002.
-In the same year, Will Eisner described For Better or For Worse as "the best strip around currently," saying "It's humane, human, it has humor to it, and good artwork."
+The same year, Will Eisner called For Better or For Worse "the best strip around", saying, "It's humane, human, it has humor to it, and good artwork."

 Characters

 Original characters

-The strip focuses on a family known as the Pattersons:
+The strip focuses on a family, the Pattersons: